-Curcumin acts even more decisively in relation to free radicals than other antioxidants; its chemical structure neutralizes these trouble-makers (17, 18), then goes on to stimulate the body’s ability to produce its own antioxidant enzymes.
-(19, 20)
+Curcumin acts even more decisively in relation to free radicals than other antioxidants; its chemical structure neutralizes these trouble-makers (17, 18), then goes on to stimulate the body’s ability to produce its own antioxidants or stabilize levels of glutathione, a protective and anti-cancer substance (19, 20).

 Along with Inflammation, oxidative damage is believed to be another factor contributing to the aging process (21), so adding a natural supplement that works to reduce both of these could be a winning two-punch for staying young and healthy.

 The prospect of losing brain function as we grow older is a grim thought.
 Adding turmeric and curcumin to the diet of female rats improved memory (22), and further research will help determine if the same effect can be achieved with humans.

 Curcumin stimulates brain-derived neurotrophic factor (BDNF), a growth hormone necessary for creating new brain cells.
 (23) Since BDNF levels affect the ability of neurons to generate new connections, it may play a role in keeping learning processes humming along, with the added benefit of helping reverse the effect of stress on the brain.
 (24)